 It is nice to note that more than 110 gardens are open in the evening.
 For horticulturists, there are specialist plant openings and sales

 Gardeners can find inspiration and advice to take home.
 Those without gardens can just relax and enjoy the wonderful sights and smells of others' labour.
 From tulips and azaleas in the spring to summer annuals, there are gardens to enjoy throughout the seasons.
 This invaluable book has all the information you will need for visiting Britain's gardens.
 In fact, it's a necessity for all garden lovers traveling to England and Wales, where a rich gardening heritage waits to delight visitors.

-GardenFinder, a search and mapping facility at NGS provides even more information and photos of the gardens.
-The "Yellow Book" is for sale at all major bookstores or may be ordered from NGS
+GardenFinder, a search and mapping facility from the National Garden Scheme provides even more information and photos of the gardens.
+The "Yellow Book" is for sale at all major bookstores or may be ordered from the National Garden Scheme.

 Another book published by the National Gardens Scheme is of particular value to gardeners.
 Making Gardens, a celebration of gardens and gardening in England and Wales, contains practical information of coping with gardening challenges.
 It contains chapters by leading garden writers and experts.
 More than 250 photos and planting plans are included.

-Also highly recommended for garden lovers is the Museum of Garden History
+Also highly recommended for garden lovers is the Garden Museum

 National Gardens Scheme is located at

 Tel: 01483 211535